alan-turing-institute/data-safe-haven/docs/DSG-user-documentation.md

 If you have not used GitLab before – do feel free to ask your group colleagues for help, ask in the Slack channel for help.

-Everything that is not stored in a GitLab repository on Friday lunchtime will be DESTROYED FOR EVER.
+Everything that is not stored in a GitLab repository on Friday lunchtime will be **DESTROYED FOR EVER**.
 Make sure that every piece of code or processed dataset you think might be at all useful is stored in a GitLab repository within the secure environment.

-You can access the same GitLab repositories from the Work Resources page. **(or via the sahared VM desktop?)
+You can access the same GitLab repositories from the Work Resources page. **(or via the shared VM desktop?)

-Login with user name [UID] and password [pw].
+Login with username `[UID]` and password `[pw]`.

 ![](images/gitlab_screenshot_login.png)

 Please make all your repositories public so they are easy to share within your group.
 (Note that they are not really public as the server is only available inside your team’s virtual environment.)

-## Section 4.6.
-Accessing HackMD and writing the report
+### Section 4.6: Accessing HackMD and writing the report

 HackMD is a locally installed tool that allows you to collaboratively write the data study group challenge report.
 It uses markdown which is a simple way to format your text so that it renders nicely in full html.